dburr/scsi2sd_to_hda/README.md

 * This code is pretty rough and tumble.
 It doesn't modify the source files in any way, so your SCSI2SD source images shouldn't be affected.
 But the resultant `.hda` images it produces may or may not work.
 * SCSI LUNs aren't supported.
-* This tool depends on the XML elements being in a certain precise order.
+* This tool depends on the XML elements being in the following exact order.
+If your XML file is ordered differently, you'll have to rearrange it. (or fix the script to work with arbitrary orders and submit a pull request `;-)`)
   * `SCSITarget`
   * `sdSectorStart`
   * `scsiSectors`
   * `bytesPerSector`
-  If your XML file is in a different order, you'll have to rearrange it. (or fix the script to work with arbitrary orders and submit a pull request `;-)`)